 - A. Document assessment or pain scale before and after administration of pain medications.
-Reassess pain 5 minutes after IV administration. - B. Strongly consider 1⁄2 typical dosing in the elderly or frail patient
+Reassess pain 5 minutes after IV administration. - B. Multi-modal analgesia is reasonable with goal of avoiding combinations of sedating agents reducing the overall need for opiates.
+It is safe to combine acetaminophen or NSAIDS with opioids or other sedating agents. - C. Strongly consider 1⁄2 typical dosing in the elderly or frail patient